gurish165/UChicago-Trading-Competition/readme.md

 # University of Michigan UChicago Midwest Trading Competition 2022 - 2nd Place Overall

+## Code
+I apologize, I have not read through the code in a while and I forgot which code we ran at the competition.
+Feel free to take a guess which Python file we actually used.

 ## About the competition

 The competition had 3 separate cases focused on market making, trading options, and portfolio management and required participants to write trading algorithms for each case.